 Highland Games: throughout the summer months

-There are a great many Highland games which take place across the Malt Whisky Trail.
-The Tomintoul Highland Games, near the Glenlivet distillery, will enter it’s 176th year in 2017, and typically takes place in the middle of July.
+There are a great many Highland games which take place across The Malt Whisky Trail.
+The Tomintoul Highland Games, near the Glenlivet distillery, will enter its 177th year in 2018, and typically takes place in the middle of July.
 The Dufftown Highland Games, near the Glenfiddich distillery, and the Aberlour Highland Games, near Glen Grant and the Speyside Cooperage, are also action-packed days ready to explore.

 Music, dance, and theatre

-There are a myriad venues to enjoy the full gamut of Scotland’s music scene along the Malt Whisky Trail.
+There are a myriad of venues to enjoy the full gamut of Scotland’s music scene along The Malt Whisky Trail.
 In Findhorn, near the Benromach distillery, the Universal Hall plays host to large musical concerts, as well as set-piece events like the renowned ‘Rise’ festival of contemporary dance.

 In Elgin, near the Glen Moray distillery, The Drouthy Cobbler is a venue for an array of traditional music acts, small theatre productions, as well as hugely popular monthly comedy club which attracts some of the biggest names on the Scottish circuit.

-Further south in Speyside, the villages of Dufftown, Rothes, and Aberlour regularly host local ceilidhs (traditional Scottish dances and community gatherings), which offer an authentic insight into a century’s old way to party.
+Further south in Speyside, the villages of Dufftown, Rothes, and Aberlour regularly host local ceilidhs (traditional Scottish dances and community gatherings), which offer an authentic insight into a centuries’ old way to party.

 The annual three-day Rise festival, in Findhorn, plays host to artists working at the cutting edge of contemporary dance.